aregsar/aregsarblog/blog/2020/my-laravel-redis-configuration/index.md

   'prefix' => '',
 ```

-The .env file explicitly specifies the default cache store `redis` to use which in turn uses the `redis` driver defined in config/database.php.
+The `CACHE_DRIVER` setting in the `.env` file explicitly specifies the default cache store `redis` to use which in turn uses the `redis` driver defined in config/database.php.
 If this setting is omitted, the cache will work using the `file` store which uses the `file` driver saving sessions in the storage_path.

 ```ini
 CACHE_DRIVER=redis